Luyanda-web09/Introduction-to-AI-IBM-/README.md

 Both artificial and augmented intelligence have their strengths, and the integration of both is essential for optimal results in various tasks.

- introducing generative AI and its various applications across different sectors.
+Introducing generative AI and its various applications across different sectors.

 Understanding Generative AI